Famous Summer Destinations in Bulacan

 Today, the park is a haven for visitors seeking to reconnect with nature through hiking tours and explorations of rock formations, caverns, and rivers.
 Wear comfortable clothing and shoes for your tour, as some sites will require some walking.

-Mt.
-Gola and Mt.
-Manalmon are popular hiking destinations in the park.
-If you’re looking for a challenge and only have time to tackle one of these mountains, Mt.
+In addition to this, visitors could also go hiking.
+The popular hiking spots in the area are the Mt.
+Gola and the Mt.
+Manalmon.
+If you are looking for a challenge and only have time to tackle one of these mountains, Mt.
 Gola is the one for you.

 Barasoain Church